raspberrypilearning/push-button-stop-motion/worksheet.md

 Now that you have successfully taken individual photographs with your camera, it's time to try combining a series of still images to make a stop motion animation.

 1. **IMPORTANT** You must create a new folder to store your stills.
 In the terminal window, enter `mkdir animation`.

 1. Modify your code to add a loop to keep taking pictures every time the button is pressed:

     ```python
-    import picamera
-    from RPi import GPIO

-    button = 17

-    GPIO.setmode(GPIO.BCM)
-    GPIO.setup(button, GPIO.IN, GPIO.PUD_UP)

-    with picamera.PiCamera() as camera:
+    with PiCamera() as camera:
         camera.start_preview()
         frame = 1
-        while True:
-            GPIO.wait_for_edge(button, GPIO.FALLING)
+        try:
+            button.wait_for_press()
             camera.capture('/home/pi/animation/frame%03d.jpg' % frame)
             frame += 1
+        except KeyboardInterrupt:
             camera.stop_preview()
     ```

+    *Because `while True` goes on forever, you have to be able to make it exit gracefully.
+Using `try` and `except` means it can deal with an exceptional circumstance - if you force it to stop with `Ctrl + C` and it will close the camera preview*

+    *`frame%03d` means the file will be saved as the name "frame" followed by a 3-digit numberm with leading zeroes - 001, 002, 003, etc. This allows them to be easily sorted into the correct order for the video.*

 1. Now set up your animation subject (e.g. LEGO), ready to start the stop motion animation.
-1. **IMPORTANT** This time, do **not** run the program from IDLE as it will be impossible to break out of the loop.
-Instead, return to the terminal window and enter `sudo python3 animation.py`.

 1. Press the button to capture the first frame, then rearrange the animation subject and press the button again to capture each subsequent frame.

 1. Once all the frames have been captured, press `Ctrl + C` which will terminate the program.

 1. Open the `animation` folder in the file manager to see your stills collection.

-## Render the video
+## Generate the video

-1. To render the video, begin by returning to the terminal window.
+1. To generate the video, begin by returning to the terminal window.

 1. Run the video rendering command: